robinredX/BitTorrent_in_Python/protocol.md

 7. The player send a __request__ message to a specific number of players who are interested.
 The __request__ message specifies which book is required.

-8. When a book is completely receivedm the player matchs the SHA1 checksum of the book to the one in the library file.
+8. When a book is completely received the player matches the SHA1 checksum of the book to the one in the library file.
 If the integrity is correct, the player sends a __have__ message to the seeder player.

 9. From to time the player can update its status to the hub by sending a __hub notify__ message.